Oscar Klefbom: North American play

 Klefbom with the Oklahoma City Barons in 2014.

 After attending the Edmonton Oilers development camp, Klefbom began his first season in North America with their American Hockey League (AHL) affiliate, the Oklahoma City Barons.
 The assignment was to retain salary cap space and allow Klefbom to acclimate to the smaller ice.
 During his time with the Barons, Klefbom worked on improving his overall game including "winning the battles in the corners" and "staying strong in front of the net."
 Klefbom began the 2013–14 season by recording one assist through 12 games to earn his first NHL recall on 15 November 2013.
 He did not make his NHL debut during his recall and was reassigned to the AHL shortly thereafter.
 Upon returning to the AHL, Klefbom continued to work on his game and gathered two more assists before suffering an injury on 28 December.
 He missed numerous games to recover and rejoined the Barons lineup in mid-January.
 However, after returning to the lineup, Klefbom continued to grow confident in his game and earned greater responsibilities on the ice.
 When speaking of this development, Klefbom credited it to working with the Baron's assistant coach every day to improve his skills.

 As a result of his improvements with the Barons, Klefbom was recalled to the NHL level on 10 March 2014 on an emergency basis.
 The emergency designation was eventually dropped and Klefbom made his NHL debut the following day against the Minnesota Wild, where he recorded one assist in a 4–3 shootout win.
-A few games later, Klefbom tallied his first career NHL goal within 8:26 of the third period to lead the Oilers to a 4–3 overtime victory over the Anaheim Ducks.
+A few games later, Klefbom tallied his first career NHL goal at 8:26 of the third period to lead the Oilers to a 4–3 overtime victory over the Anaheim Ducks.
 Klefbom finished the season skating in 17 NHL games and 48 AHL games.

 Klefbom during an Oilers practice in 2014.